Content filtering in Azure AI Studio

 The content filtering system isn't applied to prompts and completions processed by the Whisper model in Azure OpenAI Service.
 Learn more about the Whisper model in Azure OpenAI.

-This system is powered by Azure AI Content Safety, and works by running both the prompt and completion through an ensemble of classification models aimed at detecting and preventing the output of harmful content.
-The content filtering system detects and takes action on specific categories of potentially harmful content in both input prompts and output completions.
+This content filtering system is powered by Azure AI Content Safety, and it works by running both the prompt input and completion output through an ensemble of classification models aimed at detecting and preventing the output of harmful content.
 Variations in API configurations and application design might affect completions and thus filtering behavior.

 The content filtering models have been trained and tested on the following languages: English, German, Japanese, Spanish, French, Italian, Portuguese, and Chinese.
 However, the service can work in many other languages, but the quality can vary.
 In all cases, you should do your own testing to ensure that it works for your application.